josemarinfarina/SciBlend-AdvancedCore/README.md

 # SciBlend: Advanced Scientific Visualization for Blender v.1.0.0

-SciBlend Advanced-Core is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
+SciBlend AdvancedCore is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
 This advanced version is characterized by its requirement for a more complex setup process, primarily due to the need to install VTK (Visualization Toolkit) within Blender's Python environment.

 SciBlend bridges the gap between scientific data processing and high-quality 3D visualization.
 By integrating VTK capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific data.